MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -EnableReportToMicrosoft
-The  parameter enables or disables sending the reported message to Microsoft.
+The EnableReportToMicrosoft parameter specifies whether user-reported messages are sent to Microsoft for analysis.
 Valid values are:

-- $true: Reported messages are sent to Microsoft.
-This is the default value.
+- $true: User reported messages are sent to Microsoft.
-- $false: Reported message are not sent to Microsoft.
+- $false: User reported messages are not sent to Microsoft.

+To send user-reported messages to the custom mailbox (additionally or exclusively), set the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters to the value $true.

+This parameter is meaningful only when the Microsoft integrated reporting experience is turned on as described in the EnableThirdPartyAddress parameter description.
+Microsoft.

 ```yaml
 Type: Boolean